Thank you for your interest in Woodlea.

-Woodlea has on site security for the sales centre hub, which also includes Estate patrols.
-Cameras with number plate recognition capability have been installed on Woodlea Boulevard to increase prevention and also assist local Police.
+Woodlea has engaged a security contractor to undertake nightly patrols of the estate.
+In addition to this, cameras with number plate recognition capability have been installed on Woodlea Boulevard to increase prevention and also assist local Police.
 Woodlea has also engaged with local police to endeavour to increase frequency of patrols.

 Will number plate recognition be a permanent security feature of the estate, even beyond completion